mathspp/mathspp/pages/02.blog/learn-pandas-and-matplotlib-with-pokemon/item.md

 By the time you're done with this tutorial, you'll know enough to get started with pandas on your own data science projects, you'll be able to use matplotlib to create publication-ready plots, and as a byproduct you will have learned a bit more about Pokémon.

+## Objectives

+In this tutorial, you will learn the basics of pandas and matplotlib.
+You'll learn:

+ - how to load data into pandas and get a first feel for what the data is;
+ - how pandas handles data types and how those differ from the built-in Python types;
+ - what a pandas series is;
+ - what a pandas dataframe is;
+ - how to manipulate columns of a dataframe;
+ - how broadcasting works and

 ## Setup

 Pandas is a library that is the de facto standard to do data analysis in Python, and we'll be using it here.